 Wayman Kingsley utilizes a coating system specifically designed for DIY-type municipal crews.
 “We needed a product that was safe, with no solvents or fumes; it had to have great bondability and tolerance to the surface and moisture, it had to have superior chemical resistance to H2S, yet at the same time, it needed to be applied easily with simple mobility, and not require heavy or complicated equipment.

 We found that Epoxytec Uroflex and CPP were best suited for Do-It-Yourself.
 Epoxytec provided all the training necessary to get us up and running.
 We are able to apply the materials, often-times with just a roller or trowel.
 Sometimes we use the Epoxytec EZ-Spray system, which is just a small cartridge gun that is fully disposable and self-mixing.
 Some of our manholes just require 6–8 cartridges to line the entire thing, which equals $330 – $440 worth of material and is designed to seal and protect the manhole for many years.”

 Mike Caputi of Epoxytec states, “We have developed a product line with all size municipalities in mind who want to undertake some rehab projects in-house – this is our specialty.

-Wastewater infrastructure rehabilitation is sometimes highly dynamic, but for simple resurfacing and coating, a DIY program can be a viable approach.
+Wastewater infrastructure rehabilitation is sometimes highly dynamic, but a DIY program can be a viable approach for simple resurfacing and coating.
 Many municipalities like the City of Plant City are realizing that a DIY approach enables them to stretch their budgets, build long-term know-how” within their maintenance crews, and create a flexible option for better managing their critical infrastructure.